csc301-fall2014/Proj-Morning-Team4-repo/phase2/Process.md

 ## Description of any other major decisions/conventions

-We elected to have a diffrent scrum master at each of our 6 meetings, each team member had the chance to be the scum leader.
-The scrum leader's role was to chair the meeting, direct conversation flow as well as ensure a timley and effective meeting.
+We elected to have a different scrum master at each of our 6 meetings, each team member had the chance to be the scum leader.
+The scrum leader's role was to chair the meeting, direct conversation flow as well as ensure a timely and effective meeting.
 Furthermore, each meeting began with a quick update from each group member where they indicated:
   1. Progress since last meeting
   2. Any problems they were stuck on
-  3. If they felt they were on track to meet their deadline Additional tasks were then assigned from the spint backlog to members who had finished their respective tasks.
+  3. If they felt they were on track to meet their deadline Additional tasks were then assigned from the sprint backlog to members who had finished their respective tasks.
 Our group also elected to conduct informal "social media chats" daily to discuss any problems, seek help, and plan meetings.

 ### Reflections on methodologies:

 In hindsight we believe using a rotating scrum master was a good descion.
 This afforded each member the chance to set the agenda for the meeting, re-enforcing the team vision that every opinion counts!
-Giving each group member a chance to be scrum leader also provided valuable experience to our member and allowed each of us the oppurtunity develop our leadership skills.
-We recognize the personal growth related to developing these goals will be usefull in our future careers.
-Reflecting back, the team also agreeded the informal facebook messages were an excellant idea as they allowed us to bounce ideas of each other in an unstructured, casual format.
+Giving each group member a chance to be scrum leader also provided valuable experience to our member and allowed each of us the opportunity develop our leadership skills.
+We recognize the personal growth related to developing these goals will be useful in our future careers.
+Reflecting back, the team also agreed the informal Facebook messages were an excellent idea as they allowed us to bounce ideas of each other in an unstructured, casual format.